flipacholas/Architecture-of-consoles/articles/super-nintendo.md

 In summary, the 5A22 features:
 - A **65816 ISA**: A 16-bit instruction set which extends the original 6502 ISA, but doesn't implement undocumented instructions some NES games ended up using.
   - The [broken BCD mode]({{< ref "nes#scrapped-functions" >}}) is **working** again.
 - **16-bit registers**.
-  - The accumulator (where arithmetic operations are performed) and index register (used to compute memory addresses) can switch between 16-bit and 8-bit mode.
+Furthermore, the accumulator (where arithmetic operations are performed) and index register (used to compute memory addresses) can switch between 16-bit and 8-bit mode.
 - New **16-bit multiplication** and **division units** added by Ricoh, which provide the CPU with the ability to carry out these type of operations by hardware (the 65C816 doesn't include any dedicated instructions for multiplication or division).
-- **8-bits external data bus**: Meaning that it takes twice the cycles to move its registers across external memory!
+- **8-bit external data bus**: Meaning that it takes twice the cycles to move its 16-bit registers across external memory!

 ### Ricoh's additions